-Because it plays host to one of the internet’s biggest player pools, FTP is able to offer a huge selection of games and formats, most of which run very consistently.
+Because it plays host to one of the Internet’s biggest player pools, Full Tilt Poker is able to offer a huge selection of games and formats, most of which run very consistently.
 The one-tabling 2-7 Single Draw player will find plenty of action, and the 24-tabling Pot Limit Omaha pro will also be kept satisfied (and busy).

-In addition, FTP is the only place to play Rush Poker, which zips players from table to table, minimizing the amount of downtime in between hands.
+In addition, Full Tilt Poker offers Rush Poker, which zips players from table to table, minimizing the amount of downtime in between hands.

-Unfortunately, FTP’s status as one of the most obvious and well-trafficked sites—along with its willingness to serve the US market—means that the poker shark community has settled in at its tables.
-This is not to imply that it’s impossible to win consistently on the site (it definitely is), but prospective players will have to consider the trade-offs between FTP and a softer but smaller network.
+Unfortunately, Full Tilt Poker's status as one of the most obvious and well-trafficked sites means the poker shark community has settled in at its tables.
+This is not to imply that it’s impossible to win consistently on the site (it definitely is), but prospective players will have to consider the trade-offs between Full Tilt Poker and a softer but smaller network.

 The rake structure for Full Tilt Poker cash games can be roughly summarized as 5% of each pot up to $3, effectively identical to the system used by most of its competitors.
 Ever since the collapse of rake-free sites like WSEX, rake at the major networks has stabilized to the point where it’s hardly ever a relevant factor in deciding where to play.

 New players are welcomed to the site with a deposit bonus of up to $600 which is released over time as the player earns Full Tilt Points.
-Those Points, earned with every contribution to rake—both in cash games and tournaments—can then be spent in the Full Tilt Store on items from playing cards to flatscreen TVs.
+Those points, earned with every contribution to rake in both cash games and tournaments, can be spent in the Full Tilt Store on items from playing cards to flatscreen TVs.
 Watch for special happy hours where you can earn double or triple points.

 The Iron Man program takes things a step further by introducing a separate currency, Iron Man medals, and a separate store catering to the sites most dedicated players.
 They can earn medals and one of the four Iron Man statuses (bronze, silver, gold, or iron) through consistent player over the course of every month.